 Lower Eyelid Solutions

 The lower eyelids are a major cosmetic focus for many people.
 They convey a message to others based on their appearance.
-For example, lower eyelid bags or dark circles make one appear tired.
+For example, puffy eyelids or dark circles make one appear tired.
 Lower eyelid wrinkles make one look older than their actual age.
 These false messages are bothersome and can affect how we feel about ourselves.

-Before – Sagging Upper Eyelids & Under Eye Bags After Laser Blepharoplasty To The Upper & Lower Eyelids With Lower Eyelid Scar Hidden Behind The Eyelid
+Before – Sagging Upper Eyelids and Under Eye Bags After Laser Blepharoplasty To The Upper and Lower Eyelids With Lower Eyelid Scar Hidden Behind The Eyelid

 Aging of the lower eyelids are accelerated by several factors, including tobacco use, excessive sun exposure, a history of allergies or swelling, repetitive eyelid rubbing, and other environmental influences.
 It may also have hereditary components, including lower eyelid bags that are often seen in the parents of patients with this concern.
 Fluid retention from excessive salt intake or other reasons can contribute to swelling of the lower eyelids.
 Episodes of allergy, inflammation, injury, or prominent veins can lead to dark circles under the eyes.
 These dark circles may represent the appearance of veins, the appearance of muscle through the thin lower eyelid skin, pigment within the skin, the remnants of blood cell products in the skin, or shadowing.